mitshah1207/avon/README.md

 ## Daily routine
 - Wake up ~7-8am
 - Tablet (1x fluoexetine, hidden in banana or dog-friendly peanut butter)
-- Breakfast ~8am.
-See 'Feeding' section.
-Occasionally reserve 1/3 of the allocated breakfast to use as treats during the walk.
+- Breakfast ~8am, may occasionally reserve 1/3 of the allocated breakfast to use as treats during the walk.
-- Walk (1-2hrs) starting anytime between 8-10am.
-- Return home, play if in the mood (tug) then lie down and sleep
+- Walk (approx. 1 - 1.5 hrs) starting anytime between 8-10am.
+Return home, play if in the mood (tug) then lie down and sleep
 - Dinner 6pm
-- Walk between 9-11pm (the later the better so it's quieter - more nervous in the darkness)
+- Walk between 9-11pm ... the later the better so it's quieter as is generally more nervous in the dark.
-- Sleeps at ~11pm in variable locations(!)
+- Sleeps at ~11pm in variable locations (!)

 ## Feeding
 **Main meals:**
 - Twice per day (8am and 6pm), "Essential Foods", 100g each time.
 All food is grain-free, without meat derivatives
 - OPTION 1: hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
-- OPTION 2: feed meal through Kong wobbler
+- OPTION 2: feed meal through Kong wobbler, very commonly use at home.
-- OPTION 3: feed meal through structured walk
+- OPTION 3: feed meal through structured walk if out early enough to coincide with breakfast time.
-- OPTION 4: give it for 'free' in a bowl, and is reserved if has had a particularly stressful day recently, or on occasion to give him a break.
-He will eat this meal within one minute if this method is used.
+- OPTION 4: give it for 'free' in a bowl.
+Useful if he has had a particularly stressful day recently.
+The downside is he will eat this meal within one minute if this method is used!

-**Treats** (NB: walk-specific treats must not be used in the home as treats):
+**Treats**:
-  - Home - carrot cube chunks (too much causes diarrhoea), kibble, radishes, banana, peanut butter
+  - Home - carrot cube chunks, kibble, radishes, banana, peanut butter
-  - On walks - kibble, higher value meat pate or cheese
+  - On walks - kibble, once this runs out then meat pate or cheese

 **Long lasting chews**
 - He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.
 - Can take 30-60 minutes to get through and will calm down. **One per day as required.**

 ## Toilet
-- Usually goes twice per day and can last 12 hours comfortably without problem.
+- Usually goes twice per day and can last 10-12 hours comfortably without problem.
 Well toilet trained.
 - In desperate scenarios (has happened when unwell once) will whine AND go to the door with scraping at the door

 ## Play
-- Likes to tug with rope toy
+- Likes to tug strongly with rope toy
 - Likes to chase plastic bags, balls, and other fast moving objects around the home, then takes it into a corner waiting for you to re-engage.
 - Note may need to be 'activated' - two people encouragingly play with each other and invite him to join to get him involved.

 ## Sleep
 - Sleeps most of the day and at night sleeps in our bed/the sofa/his crate.
+- N.B.
 Important that the doors are not shut in the room he is in, generally speaking especially at night.
-If he sleeps during the day - that's great!

-## Challenges indoors
+## Challenges whilst indoors
 **Very noise sensitive to the following:**
 - Thunder and fireworks are the absolute worst thing for him and make him run around and bark.
 Currently working on saying "thunder" when it occurs, and throwing treats down

-**Has got much better with the following noises:**
+**The following are no longer a problem:**
 - Plane noises.
 If nervous and hears plane  --> "good plane" --> looks at us & gets treat
 - Other dogs barking outdoors but fairly rare.
 If hears dog  --> "good dog" --> looks at us & gets treat
 - Fixation on outdoors e.g. out of the window --> "good alert" --> looks to us for treat.